What Does COI Stand For?

 How Can illumend Simplify COI Tracking?

-If you've been managing insurance tracking through spreadsheets and email follow-ups, you know how quickly COIs can slip through the cracks. illumend, powered by myCOI, empowers you to automate the entire insurance compliance process.
+If you've been managing insurance tracking through spreadsheets and email follow-ups, you know how quickly COIs can slip through the cracks. illumend, from myCOI, empowers you to automate the entire insurance compliance process.
 The platform tracks all four core coverage types in one central system.

 With one-click vendor invites, you can request COIs without awkward back-and-forth or portal logins. illumend's Lumie™ AI guide explains insurance requirements in plain language, no insurance degree required.
 The platform integrates directly with Procore for construction project workflows and provides real-time alerts when coverage expires.